 You now have a donut chart that is comparing sales to sales goal.

 You can take this a step further by adding a dimension to the Columns shelf to create a small multiples view that compares performance across several different dimension members (i.e. Region, Segment, etc.).

 If your visualization requires icons or additional graphic design, as is the case in the Your Salary vs. a MLB Player’s Salary viz, we recommend you float a .png image over the chart.

 It is very important that you use a .png file so that your corners are transparent and you will be able to see the underlying chart.

 Feel free to use this .png file for your inner circle if you don’t already have one.

-Finally, I mentioned earlier that I don’t mind donut charts because the real estate available in the inner circle can be used to communicate additional context either through icons or text.
+Finally, we mentioned earlier that we don’t mind donut charts because the real estate available in the inner circle can be used to communicate additional context either through icons or text.

 If you’re using approach 1, you can create a calculated field that determines the percentage of sales goal obtained, and then add this calculated field to the label of the placeholder 2 marks card.

 If you’re using approach 2, you can enhance the .png image shared above with your own icons or other design elements.